 In return for the clinical supervisions you carry out you will receive a small payment (as the teaching you deliver will be in addition to any teaching commitment included in your NHS contract).

-Cambridge-based non-Paediatric supervisors assess their students and submit supervision reports to the relevant colleges through the Cambridge College Reporting System (CamCORS).
+Cambridge-based non-Paediatric supervisors assess their students and submit supervision reports to the relevant colleges through the Cambridge College Online Reporting System (CamCORS).

 Paediatric and regionally based supervisors assess their students as directed by that department or regional trust.
 This will be explained by the appointing department or Trust.

 You will be able to discuss your progress as a clinical supervisor through an annual appraisal which can be included in your postgraduate training portfolio for your Annual Review of Competence Progression.

 Once appointed, clinical supervisors should encourage their group of students to provide feedback about the teaching provided.
 This happens via an anonymous form they are asked by the Clinical School to complete about the teaching they have received.
 Where feedback is received about you, you will provided with a copy at your annual appraisal.

 Cambridge-based supervisors book themselves onto a 15 minute appraisal slot which usually will takes place in the Clinical School between January and March each year.
-This is a one-to-one discussion with the Director or another faculty member of the Clinical Supervisor Programme.
+This is a one-to-one discussion with a faculty member of the Clinical Supervisor Programme.

 Paediatrics and regionally-based supervisors will be advised by their department or regional Trust about how the appraisal system works where they are based.

 As a clinical supervisor you will be eligible to apply for the Clinical School’s Integrated Foundations of Medical Education (IFME) programme – please note that there is separate information and a separate application process for this programme.
 Details about the IFME programme can be found in the Education section of the Clinical School webpages.

 For more information about becoming a clinical supervisor please read the Clinical Supervisor Guidelines